 Note: This post contains affiliate links.
 As a Skillshare Affiliate and Amazon Associate I get commissions for purchases/signups made through links in this post.

-I’ve consumed lots of videos and articles with drawing and painting tips, so you don’t have to!
+I’ve consumed lots of videos and articles with easy art tips, so you don’t have to!